litestar-org/litestar/docs/usage/applications.rst

     :class:`~.datastructures.state.ImmutableState` or :class:`~.datastructures.state.State`,
     or a :class:`list` of :class:`tuples <tuple>` containing key/value pairs.

-.. attention:: You may instruct :class:`~.datastructures.state.State` to deep copy initialized data to prevent mutation
+You may instruct :class:`~.datastructures.state.State` to deep copy initialized data to prevent mutation from outside the application context.

-    from outside the application context.
-To do this, st :paramref:`~.datastructures.state.State.deep_copy` to ``True`` in the :class:`~.datastructures.state.State` constructor.
+To do this, set :paramref:`~.datastructures.state.State.deep_copy` to ``True`` in the :class:`~.datastructures.state.State` constructor.

 Injecting Application State into Route Handlers and Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^